jviksne/find-minimal-nn/README.md

 # Setup and run

-Install PyTorch by following the instructions from https://pytorch.org/.
+Install PyTorch by following the instructions at https://pytorch.org/.

 Download and extract the files from this repository to some directory and run:
 ```bash
 python main.py
 ```

-# Configuration

-* Default learning rate is 0.01.
-* Batch size

 # Implementation details